FAME-GPU/2DPhC/README.md

 eps1: Permittivity tensor;
 mu1: Permeability tensor;

-(2) Finally, just run case_XXX_XXX.m to compute the band structure.
+ (3) Finally, just run case_XXX_XXX.m to compute the band structure.
+File "eigs_2D_PhC_nssep.m" in the "shared" is used to generate Table 3.

 # Support:
 If you have any questions, please let us know, we are willing to help you.